-The novel “Vol du nuit” by Antoine de Saint-Exupéry was selected for the 17th World Biennials of Art Bookbinding.
-All about the contest
+The novel “Vol du nuit” by Antoine de Saint-Exupéry was selected for the contest of World Biennials of Art Bookbinding.

 About the author, Antoine de SAINT-EXUPÉRY